nodejs-mobile/nodejs-mobile/deps/npm/docs/content/using-npm/scope.md

 Scopes can be associated with a separate registry.
-This allows you to seamlessly use a mix of packages from the primary npm registry and one or more private registries, such as npm Enterprise.
+This allows you to seamlessly use a mix of packages from the primary npm registry and one or more private registries, such as [GitHub Packages](https://github.com/features/packages) or the open source [Verdaccio](https://verdaccio.org) project.

 You can associate a scope with a registry at login, e.g.